 It is entirely possible for you to create any of these construction contract documents from scratch.
 But it is a lot of work.
 My file consists of:

 If you would like to download a sample of the package to see how the pieces work together, you can do so by clicking on the links above.
 You will get the general idea of what the pieces look like in my file, and can use them as templates for your efforts.

 You can simply purchase the entire package, ready to plug into your production process.
 The files are in Word and Excel, so they can be accessed, amended and updated easily.

 The package includes tips for building your electronic job files and preserving the important information for each subcontractor on each project.

 I have also provided a control panel for easy access and interlinked the files so you have minimal input necessary to produce the documents.

-It took me much longer than 50 hours to put this system together.
+It took me more than 100 hours to put this system together.